ClickHouse/ClickHouse/docs/en/sql-reference/functions/hash-functions.md

 ## wordShingleMinHashArgUTF8 {#wordshingleminhashargutf8}

-Returns a tuple with two sets of `hashnum` word shingles each.
-Shingles correspond to shingles in the calculation of the minimum and the maximum hashes of [wordShingleMinHashUTF8](#wordshingleminhashutf8) function with the same input.
+Splits a string in UTF-8 into shingles of `shinglesize` words each and returns the word shingles that correspond to word shingles in the calculation of the minimum and the maximum hashes of [wordShingleMinHashUTF8](#wordshingleminhashutf8) function with the same input.
+Is case sensitive.

 **Syntax**